A Security Curriculum

 Setup

-Let's get the c0 programming language (pronounced c-naught) by installing it here.
+If you want to try the assignments or have an interactive environment to see how contracts work get the c0 programming language (pronounced c-naught) by installing it here.
 Use any text editor and run the .c0 file in the coin interpreter see this setup video and skip to @8m 'Running a c0 program'.
-You can also use various editor plugins in VScode marketplace or emacs c0-mode but I'm just going to manually run everything in coin.
+You can also use various editor plugins in VScode marketplace or emacs c0-mode or manually run everything in coin from the shell.

 The first lecture if you downloaded everything contains mystery2.c0